sasquatch678/A-Painted-World---Remastered/Gameplay/Races.md

 ***
 ### Orc

-﻿Passive: Malacath's Scorn - When you are below 33% base Health, Fortify Strength 25 points and Restore Health 2/s. <br/>
+﻿*Passive*: Malacath's Scorn - When you are below 33% base Health, Fortify Strength 25 points and Restore Health 2/s. <br/>
-﻿Power: Berserk - Fortify Strength 50 points and Resist Normal Weapons 25% for 120 seconds.
+﻿*Power*: Berserk - Fortify Strength 50 points and Resist Normal Weapons 25% for 120 seconds.

 - ﻿Hestra: Berserk now also Fortifies Blade, Blunt, and Hand to Hand by 50 points for 120 seconds.
 - ﻿Reman: Berserk now also Fortifies Endurance 50 points for 120 seconds.